rmorshea/pybooster/docs/src/guides.md

 with solution(dataset_provider):
     dataset_1 = get_dataset()
     dataset_2 = get_dataset()

+    # The provider is called twice because the dataset
+    # dependency is not active in the current scope.
     assert count == 2
     assert dataset_1 is not dataset_2

     with new_scope(Dataset):
         dataset_3 = get_dataset()
         dataset_4 = get_dataset()

+        # The provider is only called one additional time because
+        # the dataset dependency is active in the current scope.
         assert count == 3
         assert dataset_3 is dataset_4
 ```